 Porcupine Mountains Wilderness State Park

-The popular Porcupines Mountains Visitor Center offers interpretive programs, an exhibit hall, info on trail conditions, Wi-Fi, a gift shop and more.
-The Visitor Center will close May 15 - Aug 15 for road construction and Summit Peak parking lot will close Aug 15 - Oct 15.
+The popular Porcupines Mountains Visitor Center offers interpretive programs, an exhibit hall, info on trail conditions, Wi-Fi, a gift shop, and more.

 Before visiting a state park, boating site, or trail, it’s always a good idea to check the latest closures due to weather-related events, planned improvement projects, and repairs.
 Visit Michigan.gov/DNRClosures.